 I really thought about canceling my flight, but it was non-refundable.
 I knew if I didn’t push myself out of my comfort zone I was never going to travel anywhere outside of my own vehicle.

 I spent many nights talking to Mike about my fear and how I wish I was skinnier.
-For one night when I bought my ticket, I felt amazing, but because of this number, I was self-deprecating.
-Being skinnier wasn’t going to help, I have big hips to begin with.
+The first night when I bought my ticket, I felt amazing.
+Soon after my fear set in because of this number.
+I was self-deprecating.
+Being skinnier wasn’t going to help, I have big hips, to begin with.
 They won’t go away with the few inches I could lose if I lost weight.

 When the number defines you

 How could I let this number ruin my happiness?
 Why would I let it stop me from doing something I wanted to do?

 I started reading blog posts and watching videos about plus-size travelers.
 I would compare my body to theirs that if they could fit, I could too.
 It’s crippling to think that my fear was based on this stupid number.

 This fear was so irrational because once I got on the plane and asked the flight attendant if I could have the seat belt extender, just in case.
 I walked through the aisle of the plane with easy except for the one broad shoulder man that I booty bumped because his shoulder was sticking out into the aisle.

 If you happen to be reading this I am sorry my broad hips hit your broad shoulders.

 Other than that, I made it to my seat with no problem.
 Jetblue had all the armrests up making the seat look like the back seat of a car.
 I appreciated that.
 It made it easier to get to my seat.